 - Baking soda: sprinkle it over the areas, then sweep with a broom, making sure it fills in grooves of wood and in between deck boards.
-This also works on concrete and other areas that your dog might urinate.
-A little bit won't harm nearby plants.
+This also works on concrete and other areas where your dog might urinate.
+A little bit of baking soda won't harm nearby plants.

-- Apply a store-bought odor neutralizer or eliminator, although these can get expensive if your pooch is a repeat offender.
+- Apply a commercial odor neutralizer or eliminator, although these can get expensive if your pooch is a repeat offender.

-Ah—the unbearable odor that can only be cat urine or spray.
-What to do about those smelly cats or dogs:
+For cat urine or spray: Ah—the unbearable odor that can only be cat urine or spray.
+Some substances that can remove these odors include:

 - Over-the-counter pet odor eliminator or neutralizer

 - Coffee grounds